How to Stop Mom-Spiraling Fast!

 I don’t believe in shortcuts to success, but what I do believe in is knowing which skills and mindsets have the greatest return on our time investment.
 After spending 18 years investing in my own growth and helping others for 14 years, I have seen that emotional intelligence (EQ) is the place everyone should start if they want to take explosive steps towards change.

-No matter how high your EQ is now, it can always get higher!
-And if you are serious about achieving your goals, this should be nonnegotiable.
+Emotional Intelligence is the ability to perceive, understand and manage your emotions and influence the emotions of others.
 Research shows that our level of EQ will determine more of our personal, relational, financial and professional success than anything else.
 In fact, up to 80% of our success can be attributed to emotional intelligence.
-It doesn’t just help you solve the problem at hand, but helps you learn how to solve many problems before they start.
+It doesn’t just help you solve the problem at hand, but helps you learn how to solve many problems before they start, and be on good terms with people while you do!

-A UC Berkeley study found that EQ was 400% more likely to predict success than high IQ.
+Some quick stats if you’re not convinced: a UC Berkeley study found that EQ was 400% more likely to predict success than high IQ.
 According to Harvard Business School, 71% of employers believe hiring someone with high EQ is better than hiring a candidate with more technical skills.
 A whopping 90% of top performers have high emotional intelligence.
-So, if you are aiming to be a top performer in life, relationships, or work, EQ is not something that can be neglected.
+So, if you are aiming to be successful at anything: relationships, work, or motherhood, EQ is a fundamental peice of the puzzle!

-What is even more shocking than these statistics, is that according to one study, the majority of people think they have high emotional intelligence, but only 15% actually do.
+But here is the most shocking statistic: according to one study, the majority of people THINK they have high emotional intelligence, but only 15% actually do.

 Emotional intelligence training gives you the skills to work confidently with your emotions, and harness them to create better results.
 It helps you feel capable even when you have uncomfortable emotions like stress, pressure, anger, or discouragement.
 It helps you create emotions like determination, confidence and empowerment.
 This can absolutely catapult you towards your goals.

-If you want to find out more about how I can help you with this goal, schedule a strategy session today and we will get you moving forward ASAP!
+If you want to find out more about how I can help you use emotional intelligence to your advantage in work, or in your relationships, schedule a strategy session today and we will get you moving forward ASAP!

 Sadness is a Guide